spreadshare/runner/Documentation/BACKTESTING-Requirements.md

 * Percentage of losing and winning trades
 * Highest amount of consecutive losses and wins
 * Average size and standard deviation of winning and losing trades

+Statistics about whether trades are profitible are based upon the portfolio value since the last filled trade